Electroweak Monopole-antimonopole Pair in the Standard Model

-These predictions of mass strongly indicate that it could actually be produced at LHC in the near future.
-So, when discovered, it will become the first magnetically charged topological elementary particle in the history of physics.
-Second, it could have deep implications in cosmology.
-This is because it could induce the density perturbation in the early universe and generate primordial magnetic black holes which could explain the dark matter.
-As importantly, it could become the seed of the large scale structures of the universe and become the source of the intergalactic magnetic field \cite{ChoAdd2}.
-For these reasons MoEDAL and ATLAS at LHC are actively searching for the monopole \cite{ChoAdd3,ChoAdd4}.
+These predictions strongly indicate that it could be produced at the LHC in the near future.
+So, when discovered, it will become the first magnetically-charged, topological, elementary particle.
+Secondly, the Cho-Maison monopole could induce the density perturbation in the early universe due to its heavy mass.
+For the same reason, it could become the seed of the large scale structures of the universe and the source of the intergalactic magnetic field.
+Moreover, it could also generate primordial magnetic black holes, which offers a possible explanation to the origin of dark matter \cite{ChoPhilTrans}.
+For these reasons, MoEDAL and ATLAS at the LHC are actively searching for the monopole \cite{ChoAdd3,ChoAdd4}.

-If magnetic monopoles were detected in the lab, it would be through pair production, and therefore, the importance of studying a pair of monopole and antimonopole (MAP) is self-evident.
-In 1977, Y. Nambu \cite{Nambu} theoretically predicted the existence of a pair of magnetic monopole and antimonopole bounded by a Z$^0$ flux string.
+Plainly, if magnetic monopoles were detected in the lab, it would be through pair production, and therefore, the importance of studying a pair of monopole and antimonopole (MAP) is self-explanatory.
+In 1977, Y. Nambu \cite{Nambu} predicted the existence of a pair of magnetic monopole and antimonopole bounded by a Z$^0$ flux string in the WS theory.
 Monopoles in an Nambu MAP carry magnetic charge $\pm4\pi\sin^2\theta_{\scalebox{.5}{\mbox{W}}}/e$.
 The existence of Nambu MAPs was confirmed numerically by Teh et al. \cite{Teh} using an axially symmetic magnetic ansatz.
 They also confirmed that Nambu MAPs are actually electroweak sphalerons reported by Kleihaus et al. \cite{KKL}.